Otto Steinert

 Otto Steinert (12 July 1915 – 3 March 1978) was a German photographer.

 Life and work

 Born in Saarbrücken, Germany, Steinert was a medical doctor by profession and was self-taught in photography.
 After World War II, he initially worked for the State School for Art and Craft (Staatliche Schule für Kunst und Handwerk, today HTW) in Saarbrücken.

+Otto Steinert's photography is characterized by his opposition to straight photograph using experimental techniques that explore light, motion, and abstraction, often utilising the expressive potential of photographic blur.
+He frequently used long exposures, camera movement, and unconventional framing to transform ordinary subjects into dynamic, visually striking compositions.

 He was the founder of the Fotoform photography group.